-Parame- ter Туре De- fault Description vcfHeader string infe If infer, infers the header from the DataFrame schema.
+Parame- Туре De- Description ter fault vcfHeader string infe r If infer, infers the header from the DataFrame schema.
 This value can be a complete header starting with ## or a Hadoop filesystem path to a VCF file.
-The header from this file is used as the VCF header for each partition. validatio string sile Controls the behavior when parsing a malformed row.
+The header from this file is used as the VCF header for each partition. validatio n Strinig ngseinleg n Controls the behavior when parsing a malformed row.
 If silent, the row will be dropped silently.
 If lenient, the row will be dropped and a warning will be logged.
-If strict, an exception will be thrown and writing will fail. sampleIds string none Can be set to a comma-separated list of sample IDs e.g., SAMPLE01, SAMPLE02, Only these samples will be included in the output VCF file.
-This option only takes effect if the vcfHeader option is set to infer.
+If strict, an exception will be thrown and writing will fail.